 Competence Levels For Geoscience

-- The level of complexity of the task is expressed in the competency.
+- The task’s complexity is reflected in the competency.

-- Level of supervision provided in the applicant’s performance of the task.
+- The level of supervision provided in the applicant’s performance of the task.

 Roles and Responsibilities